-The sources of revenue are property rates, service charges (electricity, water, refuse and sanitation), grants and subsidies, interest and investment income and other revenue such as rental income of halls and hostels.
-The total operating revenue increased with 5.5%.
-The following graph depicts the revenue tariff increases applied for the 2012/13 MTREF period.
+The projected revenue for the 2014/2015 financial year is realistically anticipated and takes into account the current year projections which are informed by the collection rate and the actual revenue collected in previous years.
+The sources of revenue are property rates, service charges (electricity, water, refuse and sanitation), grants and subsidies, interest and investment income and other revenue such as rental income of halls and hostels, fines and penalties, etc. The following graph depicts the revenue tariff increases applied for the 2014/15 MTREF period.

-Revenue tariff increases for the 2012/13 MTREF
+Revenue tariff increases for the 2014/15 MTREF